 The languages have had a lot of outside influences.
 Normans, Germanics had a great role in influencing the language of English.
 Many Celtic, Norse and Latin words have been moved between German and English.

 After reading this article, you would have felt surprised to know about the connections between German and English.
-Learn more about both the languages, German and English, through German Courses in Chennai.
+Learn more about both the languages, German and English, through German Courses in Bangalore.